asigalov61/Artificial-Intelligence-Conspiracy/README.md

 # Artificial-Intelligence-Conspiracy
 All info about current Artificial Intelligence Conspiracy / Hoax

+## Artificial Intelligence is really a social experiment/ simulation of the real thing.
+Properly this would be called simulated algorithmic intelligence experiment.

 # OpenAI

 1) Directors/Officers are using non-profit funds/income/assets for personal gain